About the Department

 Also available is the Post-Master’s Certificate.
 This certificate is available to current administrators who already hold a master’s degree:

-- Superintendent’s Endorsement (download pdf brochure).
-This program is available to those who have earned the Type 75 certificate.
+- Superintendent’s Endorsement-This program is available to those who have earned the Principal endorsement.

-- Chief School Business Official (download pdf brochure).
-This program requires a Master’s degree, but does not require a Type 75 certificate.
+- Chief School Business Official- This program requires a Master’s degree, but does not require a Principal endorsement.

-The administrative leadership concentration (ADL) is designed to meet the professional growth and in-service needs of Illinois educators.
-The ADL concentration provides a carefully planned set of experiences and competencies needed to serve in elementary and secondary administrative leadership positions.
+The principal preparation program is designed to meet the professional growth and in-service needs of Illinois educators.
+This program provides a carefully planned set of experiences and competencies needed to serve in elementary and secondary administrative leadership positions.
 Courses in the program are appropriate for classroom teachers, State Board of Education personnel, central administrative staff, and school board members.
 A wide selection of courses is available to meet student needs and interest, while fulfilling degree and/or certification requirements.

-The curriculum provides an opportunity to obtain the M.A. in educational leadership, as well as fulfill state requirements for the type 75 general administrative certificate.
-The master’s degree requires the completion of 40 semester hours of course work, including 32 semester hours of ADL courses.
+The curriculum provides an opportunity to obtain the M.A. in educational leadership, as well as fulfill state requirements for the principal endorsement.
+The master’s degree requires the completion of 36 semester hours of course work, including an internship and capstone experience.